How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 Step 1.
 Measure the Circular Saw

-We need to make two measurements on our circular saw.
-First, we need to measure from the blade to the left edge of the base plate.
-Mine measured about 1-1/8″.
+You’ll need two measurements from your circular saw.
+Start by measuring from the blade to the left edge of the base plate.

-Second, we need to measure from the blade to the right edge of the base plate.
-Mine measured about 4”.
+Next, measure from the blade to the right edge of the base plate.

 This will be the minimum width for the base of the jig.
-We actually need to trim a little off the base to make it square (see Step 5), so we need to make the width of the base larger than 8-5/8”.
-I rounded this measurement up to 9”.
+You actually need to trim a little off the base to make it square (see Step 5), so you need to make the width of the base larger than the minimum width.

 Related: Table Saw Safety Rules (Every DIYer Needs to Know)